Fact sheet: Say NO to Millennium coal export terminal

 |21st Century Economy for Montana

 We’re at a turning point.
-Coal prices (Asian and domestic) are near record lows, while America’s solar industry is growing 20x faster than the rest of the U.S. economy.
+Coal prices (Asian and domestic) are still low, while America’s solar industry is growing 20 times faster than the rest of the U.S. economy.
+Solar power recently overtook coal-fired generation as a producer of electricity worldwide.
 We can’t build the economy of the future on the energy of the past.
 Building new coal export infrastructure would lock us into decades of additional pollution and carbon emissions.
 The time is now to act on catastrophic global climate change and build the future we want for our children and grandchildren.